-This lecture is mainly concerned with numerical methods of how to compute optimal open-loop controls for given objective and constraints.
-But the last part of the lecture is concerned with a powerful method to approximate the optimal feedback control policy: model predictive control, a feedback control technique that is based on the repeated solution of open-loop optimal control problems.
+This book is mainly concerned with numerical methods of how to compute optimal open-loop controls for given objective and constraints.
+But the last part of the book, Part IV, is concerned with a powerful method to approximate the optimal feedback control policy: nonlinear model predictive control, a feedback control technique that is based on the repeated solution of open-loop optimal control problems.

-Focus of This Script
+Focus of This Book

-In this script we have a strong focus on deterministic systems with continuous state and control spaces.
-Mostly, we consider discrete time systems, while in a follow up lecture on numerical optimal control we discuss the treatment of continuous time systems in much more detail.
+In this textbook we have a strong focus on deterministic systems with continuous state and control spaces.
+In Part II we consider discrete time systems, in Part III we discuss continuous time systems.

-The main reason for our focus on continuous state and control spaces is that the resulting optimal control problems can efficiently be treated by derivative-based optimization methods.
+The main reason for this focus on continuous state and control spaces is that the resulting optimal control problems can efficiently be treated by derivative-based optimization methods.
 They are thus tremendously easier to solve than most other classes, both in terms of the solvable system sizes and of computational speed.
 Also, these continuous optimal control problems comprise the important class of convex optimal control problems, which allow us to find a global solution reliably and fast.
 Convex optimal control problems are important in their own right, but also serve as an approximation of nonconvex optimal control problems within Newton-type optimization methods.